Note 3 - Summary of Significant Accounting Policies

 Recent Accounting Pronouncements

-New Accounting Standards or Updates Adopted in fiscal 2021
+New Accounting Standards or Updates Adopted in Fiscal 2022

 Recent Accounting Standards or Updates Not Yet Effective

-No other new accounting pronouncements issued or effective as of June 30, 2021 have had or are expected to have an impact on our consolidated financial statements.
+No other new accounting pronouncements issued or effective as of June 30, 2022 have had or are expected to have a material impact on our consolidated financial statements.

 The entire disclosure for all significant accounting policies of the reporting entity.